martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 returning an authentication-related error at the HTTP level (e.g. 403) for servers or routing the request to a new connection for clients.

-Otherwise, the `USE_CERTIFICATE` frame contains the `Cert-ID` of the certificate the sender wishes to use.
+Otherwise, the `USE_CERTIFICATE` frame contains the two-octet `Cert-ID` of the certificate the sender wishes to use.
 This MUST be the ID of a certificate for which proof of possession has been presented in a `CERTIFICATE` frame.
 Recipients of a `USE_CERTIFICATE` frame of any other length MUST treat this as a stream error of type `PROTOCOL_ERROR`.
 Frames with identical certificate identifiers refer to the same certificate chain.

 The `USE_CERTIFICATE` frame MUST NOT be sent on stream zero or a stream on which a `CERTIFICATE_NEEDED` frame has not been received.
 Receipt of a